 We’ll be watching out for the results of this study with great interest.

-If you can’t participate in this study but are interesting in supporting the work of MCRI’s Centre for Food Allergy Research, check out our fundraising post for more information: Allergy Fundraising
+If you can’t participate in this study but are interested in supporting the work of MCRI’s Centre for Food Allergy Research, check out our fundraising post for more information: Allergy Fundraising